VishvaP/VishvaP/README.md

 **Are we meeting first time?
 Here is my quick intro:**

-I'm **[Vishva Patel](https://www.linkedin.com/in/vishvap/)**, a software developer intern and computer science senior undergrad at VIT University, Vellore, India.
+I'm **[Vishva Patel](https://www.linkedin.com/in/vishvap/)**, a professional software developer.
 I am passionate about learning new technologies and using them effectively to solve problems and make world better (still better!).
 I am continuously improving art of crafting scalable softwares.

 Feel free to contribute to any repos here or provide any feedback on new feature addition, code cleaning or refactoring.